isabella232/Developer-Distribution-Experience-Cloud/src/pages/guides/getting_started.md

 ## Overview

-The following section will provide a brief overview of each view in the [Adobe Developer Distribution portal](/distribute/home) to help you get started using it quickly.
-This applies to both App Builder and service-to-service applications.
+The following section will provide a brief overview of each view in the [Adobe Developer Distribution portal](/distribute/home) to help developers get started using it quickly.
+This applies to both App Builder and software integration applications.

 ## Home